dalmouiee/ingham-medphys-coding/README.md

 # Ingham Medical Physics Coding Challenge

+**NOTE**: Daniel's solution is contained in the train_and_eval.py script, where appropriate comments are located in the header and throughout the script...

 See the **Challenge_September_2020.ipynb** Jupyter Notebook for the challenge description.

 This repository contains data from the Head-Neck-Radiomics-HN1 dataset: https://wiki.cancerimagingarchive.net/display/Public/Head-Neck-Radiomics-HN1: